UKHomeOffice/callisto-docs/containers.md

 - No resources are exposed

 ### Events produced
-- `AHABucketTarget` - an event that holds the target associated with a person's AHA Bucket.
+- <a name="tamsAgreementAdapter_ahaBucketTargetEvent">`AHABucketTarget`</a> - an event that holds the target associated with a person's AHA Bucket.
 A target has a time period in which it is effective
+- <a name="tamsAgreementAdapter_ahaBucketBalanceEvent">`AHABucketBalance`</a> - an event that holds the balance associated with a person's AHA Bucket.
+A balance has a date and time at which it was current

 ### Events consumed
 - No events are consumed